lukun199/TBEFN/README.md

 opencv-python
 ```

 **Note that `tf.contrib.slim` module is used in this code, thus it could only run under tf 1.x.
-But we do not necessarily need to implement conv with `silm`, so with slight modification, it could run under tf 2.x **
+But we do not necessarily need to implement conv with `slim`, so with slight modification, it could run under tf 2.x **

 ### get started
 1. file structure